Keith-Dao/PyTorch-Models/CNN/GoogLeNet/README.md

 |     woman     |       0.5367       |        0.4915        |      0.3448       |     0.4941      |      0.3625       |     0.2000     |      0.5145       |       0.4173        |      0.2532      |
 |     worm      |       0.6361       |        0.4692        |      0.6429       |     0.6510      |      0.3836       |     0.5400     |      0.6435       |       0.4221        |      0.5870      |

+Compared to VGG, GoogLeNet performs slightly worse while taking longer to train.
+However, it does have the benefit of containing significantly less parameters.

+Similar to the results when training on MNIST, the training loss is higher than the validation loss due to the additional auxiliary classifiers.
+However, it is evident that the model has begun overfitting and further training would have negligible improvements or possibly degrade performance on the test set.

 ## References

 Research paper: https://arxiv.org/pdf/1409.4842.pdf